CodingWonders/DISMTools/README.md

 ## Unsupported actions

-- Getting any kind of information from packages or features (on demand)
+- Getting any kind of information from packages or features
 - Driver management
 - Capability (Features on Demand) management
 - Regional settings